galletteuh/ps4disasm/README.md

 The Psy-Robe now grants protection against psychic attacks like the other Psy gear.

 Fixed joypad input carrying over after battles.

+The Igglanova was given status immunities like the other bosses.